AriezLabs/blog/content/blog/noobcooks.md

 Use a *ton* of salt.

 Seriously.
 I'm not putting this first for no reason.
-If you're more the learning-by-experience type, try this experiment.
+If you're more the learning-by-doing type, here's an experiment that will make up your mind once and for all.
 (All credit goes to Samin Nosrat's Salt Fat Acid Heat).

-### Caesar dressing

 First we're going to make some mayo.
 Yep, *make* mayo, with our own damn hands.
-You're going to need an egg yolk **at room temperature**, and 175ml of vegetable oil.
+You're only going to need an egg yolk **at room temperature**, and 175ml of vegetable oil.

-Place a small bowl on a dishrag for stability.
+Place a small bowl on a damp dishrag for stability.
 Put the yolk in and start whisking while adding oil **drop by drop**.
-I mean that literally.
+Literally.
 Mayo is an unforgiving bitch, and it's going to make you suffer if you add oil too quickly.
-You'll have to drip in the oil painfully slowly while your other arm is dying of exhaustion from whisking (I didn't say it was going to be a fun experiment).
+You know you're doing it right if you're dripping in oil painfully slowly, with the remaining amount never seeming to shrink even a tiny bit, while your other arm is dying of exhaustion from whisking (I didn't say it was going to be a fun experiment).

-Once you've added about half of the oil, you can go a bit faster, but don't get cocky - you can still easily fuck up your mayo at this stage, and the only way to save it is starting over.
+As more oil is added, you can begin dripping a *tiny* bit faster.
+Don't get cocky - you can still easily fuck up your mayo.
+If you add oil too fast, your mayo will stop being creamy and become flaky.
+To save it, you gotta start over - just add the rest of the oil to your broken mayo, then put half a teaspoon of hot tap water into another bowl, and whisk your broken mayo mixture into that.
+Drop-wise, of course.

-When you're done, take some time to taste your fresh, homemade mayo.
-Was it worth the effort?
-Fuck no!
-This tastes like literally nothing.
+Once done, take some time to taste your mayo.
+After all, it's the product of a *lot* of pain, so this fresh, homemade mayo better be worth the effort.

+But wait - it just tastes like nothing at all?

-Before you start making plans to murder me, let's move on to the second part of the experiment.
+Now before you start making plans to find and murder me, let's move on to the second part of the experiment real quick.
+This one is going to be fun, I promise.

-Prepare a few ingredients: pounded anchovies, garlic pounded with salt, Worcestershire sauce, table salt, and grated Parmesan cheese.

-Now comes the fun part: add ingredients until it tastes amazing.
-And you can add a *lot*.
+Prepare the other ingredients: pound some anchovies and some garlic, grate some Parmesan, and keep your Worcestershire sauce and table salt ready.
+Then progressively mix them into your mayo until it tastes amazing.

+Since it's an experiment, you should also try going beyond the point where it tastes amazing - you can always dilute your overseasoned mayo with unseasoned mayo.
+I won't even be mad at you if you use store-bought mayo for that.

 Finish it off with some lemon juice and vinegar.
 Do the same season-to-taste strategy.

+Better now?

+It should be a *world* of difference between this and your original, bland ass unseasoned mayo.
+Note how much of each ingredient you've added - most likely, you will find it can take a lot more than you expected.
+The reason this recipe works so well, Samin writes, is because you're *layering* salt from multiple different sources (each of our ingredients contains a lot of salt on its own).

-As Samin recommends, you can serve your delicious sauce over some salad with croutons.
-An alternative that I also found delicious was mixing the mayo with Tuna and building a fat sandwich with some lettuce and other vegetables on top.
+You can serve your delicious dressing over some lettuce with croutons and impress your date (or your mum) with it.
+Thank me later.
+An alternative that I also found to be delicious is mixing the mayo with Tuna and building a fat sandwich with some lettuce and sliced bell peppers.

-So if you're a complete noob I hope Samin's experiment could give you one of those "holy shit, I just made that?" moments.
-The reason this recipe works so well, Samin writes, is because you're layering salt from multiple different sources.

-* The best experiment is SFAH's Caesar dressing
-  * works great mixed with tuna on a sandwich!
-  * Note: might need even more salt once mixed with the tuna
-  * Note: this tastes so amazing because it's *layering* salts - there's salt in the anchovies, garlic,
-* Use salt everywhere (not always a shitton tho)

-### Salting advice
+Now that it's clear *why* you should salt, let's conclude with a few general tips:

 * Salt from the inside: salt has numerous effects on food and most of them are desirable.
 For example it makes meat more tender, that's why yo usalt steak the day before.
-* Careful: you might oversalt and only notice once it's mixed with the salad.
-When tasting, taste with some salad, to more closely resemble the final product
+* Use salt everywhere (not always a shitton tho)

 ## Seasoning